serenity-rs/serenity-rs.github.io/README.md

 This site uses [TypeScript][ts] and [SCSS][sass-scss] instead of regular JavaScript and CSS.
 When writing CSS, the [RSCSS][rscss] system is used.

+Media files, like images, sounds, and videos, are stored in the `public/` directory.

 [vite]: https://vite.dev
 [node]: https://nodejs.org
 [nginx]: https://nginx.org